zicat/astatine/docs/streaming_operators/session_tumble_window_operator.md

 Note:
 1. The identity of the operator is `session_tumble_window`.
+2. The param `parallelism` is the parallelism of the operator, it must be a positive integer, default -1 means following previous stream parallelism.
-2. The `fields` is the field names that you want to return in the output, only using first value in one session window.
+3. The `fields` is the field names that you want to return in the output, only using first value in one session window.
-3. The `eventtime` is the field name that points to the event time.
+4. The `eventtime` is the field name that points to the event time.
-4. The `values` is the field names that you want to collect in the session window, the input type of the field must be `INT` OR `LONG`, the output type of the field must be `BINAAY`.
+5. The `values` is the field names that you want to collect in the session window, the input type of the field must be `INT` OR `LONG`, the output type of the field must be `BINAAY`.
-5. The `time-series.name` is the name of the time series field, the operator will collect the time series in the session window, the type of this field is `BINARY`.
+6. The `time-series.name` is the name of the time series field, the operator will collect the time series in the session window, the type of this field is `BINARY`.
-6. The `session.duration` is the window size.
+7. The `session.duration` is the window size.

    The start of window is the eventtime of first value.
 The session is deleted if no records in session.

-7. The diff with sql session window operator is that the operator will output records when the session is expired out of `session.min` or the life cycle of the session is over `session.max`.
+8. The diff with sql session window operator is that the operator will output records when the session is expired out of `session.min` or the life cycle of the session is over `session.max`.